heow/compojure-cookies-example/README.md

 ### TODO: Everything In Between ###

-* routes, really the WHY about routes
+* middleware, they're really features
 * mention use/only
 * point out Hiccup
 * infinite wisdom of keyword params